 - the Board will approve organisations and individuals as self-contained vehicle certification authorities.
-The authorities will appoint vehicle inspectors to inspect, and will certify vehicles in accordance with, technical requirements set out in regulations; - the Board will establish and maintain a register of self-contained vehicles.
-Parts of the register will be accessible by enforcement authorities and the public to confirm whether a vehicle is certified as selfcontained.
-The Board will also be entitled to obtain, upon request, current ownership and contact information in relation to a specific vehicle as recorded on the motor vehicle register maintained by the New Zealand Transport Agency (Waka Kotahi) for auditing and compliance purposes; - certification authorities will issue 4-year warrant cards and certificates of self-containment for vehicles that pass checks.
+The authorities will appoint vehicle inspectors to inspect vehicles, and will themselves certify vehicles, in accordance with technical requirements set out in regulations: - the Board will establish and maintain a register of self-contained vehicles.
+Parts of the register will be accessible by enforcement authorities and the public to confirm whether a vehicle is certified as self-contained.
+The Board will also be entitled to obtain, upon request, current ownership and contact information in relation to a specific vehicle as recorded on the motor vehicle register maintained by the New Zealand Transport Agency (Waka Kotahi) for auditing and compliance purposes: - certification authorities will issue 4-year warrant cards and certificates of selfcontainment for vehicles that pass checks.
 Certification details will be entered in the new register.
-Over time, certification under the existing self-contained vehicle standard (NZS 5465:2001) will become invalid for the purposes of certifying as self-contained for freedom camping; and the Board will monitor and audit certification authorities to ensure that the certification process is robust.
+Over time, certification under the existing self-contained vehicle standard (NZS 5465:2001) will become invalid for the purposes of certifying vehicles as selfcontained for freedom camping: - the Board will monitor and audit certification authorities to ensure that the certification process is robust.
 It will be able to take disciplinary action against certification authorities.